Anikett115/SpaceX-Falcon9-Landing-Prediction/README.md

 Among these, the **Support Vector Machine (SVM)** model achieved the **highest performance**, demonstrating superior accuracy and generalization on unseen data.

 This result indicates that SVM effectively captures the non-linear relationships between launch parameters and landing outcomes, making it the most reliable model for this prediction task.

 ---

+### Model Performance Summary

+Although multiple models achieved similar accuracy (~74%), accuracy alone was found to be misleading due to class imbalance in the dataset.

+Among all evaluated classifiers, the Support Vector Machine (SVM) demonstrated the most balanced performance, achieving recall values of **75% for successful landings** and **73% for failed landings**.
+This indicates minimal class bias and stronger generalization compared to other models, which tended to favor the majority class.
+This evaluation emphasizes model reliability over raw accuracy, prioritizing consistent performance across both outcome classes.

+---